Automattic/jetpack/projects/plugins/jetpack/readme.txt

 #### Enhancements

-- AI-chat block: added adility to chat with the site.
+- AI-chat block: add ability to chat with the site.
-- AI Excerpt: added the Discard button to the panel.
+- AI Excerpt: add the Discard button to the panel.
-- AI Excerpt: added the "Accept" button.
+- AI Excerpt: add the Accept button.
 - AI Excerpt: ensure to save the post before asking a suggestion.
 - AI Excerpt: show upgrade banner when site achieves requests limit.
 - Content Lens: connect excerpt panel with AI Assistant.
 - Create with voice: show audio duration when recording audio.
-- Newsletter: Adds support for newsletter categories.
+- Newsletter: add support for newsletter categories.
-- Paywall Block: better excerpts handling.
+- Paywall Block: improve excerpts handling.
-- Social: added the change setting for the auto conversion feature.
+- Social: add the change setting for the auto conversion feature.

 #### Improved compatibility